Canterbury: Newspapers

 Canterbury's first newspaper was the Kentish Post, founded in 1717.
-It merged with newly founded Kentish Gazette in 1768 and is still being published, claiming to be the country's second oldest surviving newspaper.
+It merged with newly founded Kentish Gazette in 1768 which is still being published, claiming to be the country's second oldest surviving newspaper.
 It is currently produced as a paid-for newspaper by KM Group in Whitstable with a 25,000 circulation across East Kent.

 Three free weekly newspapers provide local news.
 The Daily Mail and General Trust's Canterbury Times has a circulation of 55,000.
 Similar circulation Canterbury Extra is owned by KM Group. yourcanterbury is published by KOS Media, which also prints Kent on Sunday.